 Research

-We aim to develop next-generation high-fidelity simulation frameworks that integrate advanced data assimilation, digital twin, and machine learning capabilities for complex natural and engineered systems under extreme conditions, including damage and failure.
-Our current research spans the following core themes:
+Our research aims to advance data-enabled, high-fidelity simulation frameworks that integrate physics-based modeling, machine learning, and data assimilation to enable predictive modeling and inverse analysis of complex materials and geosystems under extreme conditions, including damage and failure.
+Our current research focuses on the following core themes:

-1. Intelligent Scientific Computing: Advancing novel computational methods for Software 2.0 that supports high-performance modeling and simulation with data-driven capacities.
+1. Intelligent Scientific Computing: We develop novel computational methodologies and infrastructure for advancing Software 2.0 that supports high-performance modeling and simulation with integrated data-driven and learning-based capabilities

-2. Multiscale mechanics: Multi-physics phenomena in heterogenous porous media and composite (ceramics, cementitious materials, geomaterials, hard and soft tissues, etc.) through integrating model reduction, multiscale modeling and physics-informed machine learning.
+2. Multiscale Mechanics: We investigate multiscale and multiphysics processes in heterogenous porous media and composite, including civil, geological, and biological soft materials, through integrating model reduction, multiscale modeling, and thermodynamics-constrained machine learning.

-3. Data-Driven Modeling for Natural and Engineered System Resilience: Advance the knowledge of scientific machine learning and reduced-order modeling for multiscale and multiphysics simulation and inverse modeling related to material failure, natural hazards, earth systems, and material design.
+3. Digital Twin Technologies for Natural and Engineered System Resilience: We advance scientific machine learning and reduced-order modeling frameworks for multiscale and multiphysics forward and inverse simulations, with applications to material failure, natural hazards, Earth systems, and the resilient design of materials and structures.

 Overview of research